What Is IVF and How Does It Work?

 What happens during IVF can differ depending on the clinic, but typically the treatment stages are as follows;

-1. suppressing the usual menstrual cycle
+1. Suppressing the usual menstrual cycle

 Medication is given to suppress your natural menstrual cycle to help make medicines used in the next stage of treatment more effective.

-2. increasing the egg supply
+2. Increasing the egg supply

 FSH is taken to help increase the number of eggs your ovaries produce, giving a greater choice of embryos to use during your treatment.

-3. ultrasound checks
+3. Ultrasound checks

 During the treatment process your clinic will administer vaginal ultrasound scans to monitor your ovaries and help check progress.

-4. collecting the eggs
+4. Collecting the eggs

-5. fertilising the eggs
+5. Fertilising the eggs

 A fertilised egg is then left to grow in the lab for up to 6 days before being transferred into the womb.

 This technique is called intracytoplasmic sperm injection (ICSI) and is used to help when male fertility is an issue.

-6. transferring the embryo's
+6. Transferring the embryo's

 When the eggs are ready, they are transferred into the womb using a catheter that’s passed into the vagina.

 It's possible to get IVF treatment on the NHS, but because of the wait and rigorous selection criteria, many go private.

 How much is IVF in a private clinic?
 Costs vary but one round of treatment is usually about £5,000.

 The younger you are, the more chance you have of getting pregnant using IVF treatment.
 The drugs used to stimulate the ovaries can sometimes lead to OHSS.

 IVF often ends up with multiple births, because more than one embryo is implanted in the womb.

 The fertility drugs used to increase the chance of getting pregnant also add to the chance of a multiple birth.

 Babies born from frozen embryos have higher birth weights, and another advantage of freezing is that it cuts down the need for artificial hormones.

 Some reckon that in future, all embryos might be frozen and transplanted at the right point in the natural cycle.

-Find out more – hfea.gov.uk
+Find out more here – hfea.gov.uk

 .
 IVF, NHS, June 2018